Model Merging Scaling Laws in Large Language Models: Background, Related Work, and Setup

+with a fixed scale $c>0$ (often $c=1$).
+Here $\Psi$ is the rule-specific preprocessing map.
+For Average and TA, $\Psi(v)=v$; for TIES and DARE, $\Psi$ includes trimming, masking, sparsification, or rescaling before the equal-normalized composition.
+Thus these practical rules can be viewed as composing transformed \emph{effective updates} rather than introducing external information at merge time.

+\textbf{Expert capacity:} We treat base size $N$ and expert count $k$ as the explicit scaling axes and keep the expert-training recipe fixed in the controlled Qwen experiments.
+Expert capacity is therefore not modeled as a separate axis; it enters through the distribution of effective updates.
+Changing the LoRA rank, adapter width, fine-tuning token budget, or expert quality would alter the mean direction, covariance, and curvature alignment of $\Psi(v_i)$, thereby shifting the fitted floor $L_\infty(N)$, tail amplitude $A(N)$, and possibly their exponents.
+Modeling expert capacity as a third scaling axis is a natural extension of the present two-axis law.

-\paragraph{Evaluation.} We report token-level cross-entropy: per domain, we score \(30\)M held-out tokens and average the loss.
-For each \(k\), we aggregate by averaging CE over all \(\binom{|\mathcal{M}|}{k}\) expert subsets (or a uniform random subset when \(N{>}8\)B to control cost, and sampling procedure is provided in Appendix.\ref{app:sample}).
-Our project, including data and code, is provided in \url{https://github.com/InfiXAI/Merging-Scaling-Law}.
+\textbf{Evaluation:} We report token-level cross-entropy: per domain, we score \(30\)M held-out tokens and average the loss.
+For each \(k\), we aggregate by averaging CE over all \(\binom{|\mathcal{M}|}{k}\) expert subsets (or a uniform random subset when \(N{>}8\)B to control cost; details are provided in Appendix~\ref{app:sample}).